Full Playthrough

 Retrospective

-Work efficiently within a given time frame
+• Work efficiently within a defined production timeline

 Gallery